 About the estate:

-This Grand Siècle château, built in 1674 according to plans by Jules Hardouin-Mansart, features gardens designed by André Le Nôtre.
-The vineyard is one of the largest in the Beaujolais region: it covers 300 hectares in a single block, 150 of which are in production, with a parcel-by-parcel approach to winemaking.
-It was purchased in 2017 by the Gruy family (Christophe and his nephew Boris, operations manager).
-Numerous projects are underway, including the transition to organic and biodynamic farming.
+This Grand Siècle-style château, built in 1674 according to plans by Jules Hardouin-Mansart, features gardens designed by André Le Nôtre.
+The vineyard is one of the largest in the Beaujolais region: it comprises 300 hectares in a single block, 150 of which are under cultivation, with a plot-by-plot approach to winemaking.
+It was acquired in 2017 by the Gruy family (Christophe and his nephew Boris, the vineyard manager).
+Numerous projects are currently underway, including the transition to organic and biodynamic farming.

 Robert Parker - Wine Advocate